-Prior to joining Cisco, Romanski was an investment banker at J.P.
-Morgan in the firm's Technology, Media and Telecom group, where he co-founded the firm's West Coast telecom practice.
-He also worked as an M&A specialist in J.P.
+Prior to joining Cisco, Hilton was an investment banker at J.P.
+Morgan, where he worked in the firm's Technology, Media and Telecom group, based in San Francisco, and cofounded J.P.
+Morgan's West Coast telecom practice.
+He previously worked in J.P.
 Morgan's New York headquarters, where he was an M&A specialist.

 Hilton earned his MBA degree from the Stanford Graduate School of Business and his BA degree from Columbia University.